Albuquerque Plaza

-Albuquerque Plaza, also known as WaFd Bank Building, is a 351 ft high-rise or skyscraper on the south side of Civic Plaza 201 Third Street NW, in Downtown Albuquerque, New Mexico.
+Albuquerque Plaza, also known as WaFd Bank Building, is a 351 ft high-rise building or skyscraper on the south side of Civic Plaza 201 Third Street NW, in Downtown Albuquerque, New Mexico.
 It is the taller of a two tower complex that contains class-A office space connected at ground level by a two-story promenade containing retail space connecting to the shorter Hyatt Regency Albuquerque hotel tower.
 At 22 stories, it is the tallest building in New Mexico.
 The hotel tower, with 20 stories, is the state's second tallest building at 256 ft.
 Their similar height, color, and pyramidal roofs make them the focal point of the Albuquerque skyline.

 Albuquerque Plaza complex was designed by Hellmuth, Obata & Kassabaum and built in 1990.

 History

 The Albuquerque Plaza development was built by BetaWest Properties, a commercial real estate subsidiary of US West and sister company of the Mountain Bell telephone company.
 The company was planning a new office tower to replace the old Mountain Bell building, which was originally built in 1953 as a Fedway department store and was notable for having New Mexico's first escalator.
 Concurrently, the city was planning a major expansion of the Albuquerque Convention Center and convinced BetaWest to add a luxury hotel to the proposed development.
 In order to secure the hotel deal, the city gave BetaWest $10 million in loans, a seven-year exemption on property taxes for the hotel, and a three-year catering concession for the convention center.
 Designed by HOK Architects, the planned development consisted of a 22-story office tower and 20-story hotel tower connected by a shared base.
 Construction began in early 1988 with the demolition of the Mountain Bell building and was completed in the summer of 1990.
 The total cost of the project was $100 million.

 With the real estate market struggling in the early 1990s, US West began selling off many of its commercial properties.
 Both of the Albuquerque Plaza towers were sold to Crescent Real Estate Equities of Fort Worth in 1995 for $69 million, though US West kept its offices in the building.
 In 2005, the office tower was sold to a local investment group, now under the umbrella of Allegiance Realty of Charlotte, North Carolina.
 Meanwhile, the Hyatt was sold to an out-of-state investor.
 In 2013, Allegiance was able to purchase the hotel tower as well, putting both towers back under the same ownership.
 In 2019, Jim Long, owner of Heritage Hotels and Resorts, purchased the building from Allegiance and as of early 2020, the building is now managed by his own commercial real estate company called Heritage Real Estate Company.